Calbabreaker/kontrolbot/README.md

 dependencies and `yarn start` to start it.

-A better way is to run inside a docker container with `docker run --env-file .env --rm -it -t calbabreaker/kontrolbot` .
+A better way is to run inside a docker container with `docker run --env-file .env --rm -it -t calbabreaker/kontrolbot`.
+You can build a docker image with `docker build .` and run it with the same docker run command but with the calbabreaker/kontrolbot replaced with the image tag.

 ## Usage

 Type a message with `>` at the front and it will execute the message and echo back the result.
-Note that it has to finish the command in order for it to echo back.
+Commands will continuously send back their output until it finishes.